-Bill Stevens has recently retired after 25 years of service in the New York City Department of Education as the Assistant Principal - Administration, Supervisor of Performing Arts, Film and Fine Art and the Director of Jazz Studies at the Frank Sinatra School of the Arts in Astoria, Queens.
+Bill Stevens has recently retired as of February 1, 2016 after 25 years of service in the New York City Department of Education as the Assistant Principal - Administration, Supervisor of Performing Arts, Film and Fine Art and the Director of Jazz Studies at the Frank Sinatra School of the Arts in Astoria, Queens.

-Beginning in September 2016, Bill will be directing and coordinating student Jazz programs with the Brooklyn Conservatory of Music, the Lucy Moses School and the New York Jazz Workshop.
+Currently Bill is directing and coordinating student Jazz programs with the Brooklyn Conservatory of Music, the Lucy Moses School and the New York Jazz Workshop.

 While in high school in Syracuse, New York two individuals, my high school band director Burt Dunlap and Jazz drummer George Reed, taught me that the study of music, and Jazz improvisation in particular, requires dedication.
 Years later, in my studies with Jack Walrath and Joe Solomon, I have learned that the study of music is a life long journey best taken slowly.
 What is learned during this journey must be shared with your peers and passed on to the next generation.